webflorist/storyblok-backup/README.md

                     - 'release'
                     - 'pipeline-branch'
                     - 'access-token'
---file <file>       (required) File of resource to restore.
---publish           Perform a publish after restore of a story (default=false).
+--with-asset-files  Downloads all files (assets) of the space (default=false).
+--output-dir <dir>  Directory to write the backup to (default=./.output)
+                    (ATTENTION: Will fail if the directory already exists!)
+--force             Force deletion and recreation of existing output directory.
---create            Create a new resource instead of updating (default=false).
+--create-zip        Create a zip file of the backup (default=false).
-                    Not supported for assets.
---propagate         Propagate new story UUID to referencing stories (default=false).
-                    Usable with create and stories.
-A create results in a new ID and UUID.
-                    This option will update all stories referencing the old UUID (as stated in the backup-json) with the new one.
---id <file>         (required if type=datasource-entries and create is set)
-                    ID of datasource the entries belong to.
+--zip-prefix <dir>  Prefix for the zip file. (default='backup').
+                    (The suffix will automatically be the current date.)
---verbose           Will show detailed result of the restore process.
+--verbose           Will show detailed output for every file written.
 --help              Show this help
 ```